Take Five in D

 Voice Leading

-The bass line moves through F# to C# (descending perfect fourth), C# to Cb (descending half step), Cb to B (descending half step).
+The bass line moves through F# to C# (descending perfect fourth), C# to D (ascending half step), D to B (descending minor third).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from B to F# by perfect fourth.

 Scales for Improvisation